 Team communication is an important aspect of any business.
 It is one of those things that can make your business or break it.
 So, if you want to have an efficient and successful company, you better make sure that your team communication is outstanding.

-According to a research made by Weekdone companies who have implemented productive internal communication are 4.5 times more likely to have highly engaged employees and 20% more likely to have fewer people leaving them.
+According to research made by Weekdone companies who have implemented productive internal communication are 4.5 times more likely to have highly engaged employees and 20% more likely to have fewer people leaving them.

-Quality team communication is something worth investing, and you need to start thinking about it immediately.
+Quality team communication is something worth investing in, and you need to start thinking about it immediately.
 Although there is no unique recipe for good communication in every team, there are some hacks for effective team communication that should put you on the right track.
 So, let's get back to the basics learn 6 things about team communication that will help you make things better...

 1. Remove barriers between managers and employees